Osedea/react-native-opengraph-kit/README.md

-descriptionStyle | Text.propTypes.style | A style to pass to customize the style of the description urlStyle | Text.propTypes.style | A style to pass to customize the style of the url urlOnlyContainerStyle | View.propTypes.style | A style to pass to customize the style of the urlOnlyContainer
+descriptionStyle | Text.propTypes.style | A style to pass to customize the style of the description urlStyle | Text.propTypes.style | A style to pass to customize the style of the url urlOnlyContainerStyle | View.propTypes.style | A style to pass to customize the style of the urlOnlyContainer onIconPress | React.PropTypes.func | When this function is provided, puts an Icon on the right of the OpenGraphDisplay (by default an `x`) iconSource | Image.propTypes.source | The Image Source to use as Icon iconStyle | Image.propTypes.style | The style of the Icon

 ## OpenGraphParser